anisjonischkeit/tanstack-couch-db-collection/README.md

 import { couchDBCollectionOptions } from "tanstack-couch-db-collection";
 import PouchDB from "pouchdb";

-// This could be a local or a hosted database.
+// This could be a local or a remote database.
 If you want a local and
-// hosted DB, you can let couch DB handle syncing between databases
+// remote DB, you can let couch DB handle syncing between databases
 // https://pouchdb.com/api.html#sync
 const db = new PouchDB("local-db");